-Autoimmune arthritis is the name given to a group of arthritis types where a person’s immune system attacks itself.
-The most common example is rheumatoid arthritis.
+Autoimmune arthritis refers to arthritis types in which a person’s immune system attacks their body.
+The most common type is rheumatoid arthritis (RA).

-When the immune system attacks itself, the result is inflammation in a joint that can cause pain, stiffness, and mobility problems.
+When the immune system attacks the body, the result is inflammation in a joint.
+This can cause pain, stiffness, and mobility problems.

-This article will take a close look at autoimmune arthritis, identify common symptoms, and outline some of the most common treatments currently available to combat arthritis-related joint inflammation.
+This article takes a closer look at autoimmune arthritis, identifying the common symptoms and outlining some of the treatments currently available to combat arthritis-related joint inflammation.

-- Juvenile arthritis: Juvenile arthritis affects an estimated 300,000 children in the United States.
-It can cause joint pain, eye inflammation, fevers, and rashes.
-Other names include juvenile idiopathic arthritis, juvenile chronic arthritis, or juvenile RA.
+- Juvenile arthritis: Juvenile arthritis affects an estimated 300,000 children in the U.S. It can cause joint pain, eye inflammation, fever, and rashes.
+Other names for it include juvenile idiopathic arthritis, juvenile chronic arthritis, and juvenile RA.

-- Palindromic rheumatism: Palindromic rheumatism is a rare type of arthritis that causes episodes or attacks of joint inflammation that then resolve.
-Palindromic arthritis often affects the fingers, wrists, and knees.
-Symptoms include pain, swelling, stiffness, and fever.
+- Palindromic rheumatism: Palindromic rheumatism is a rare type of arthritis that causes inflammation around the joints.
+Palindromic arthritis often affects the areas around the fingers, wrists, and knees, causing symptoms such as pain, swelling, stiffness, and fever.

-Each of these conditions can cause a great deal of discomfort and swelling in the joints.
+Each of these conditions can cause significant discomfort and swelling in the joints.

-The specific symptoms vary between types of autoimmune arthritis.
+The specific symptoms vary among types of autoimmune arthritis.

 - early life exposures to toxins, such as those in cigarette smoke

-A person’s sex may affect their risk level depending on arthritis type.
-For example, women are
+A person’s sex may sometimes affect their risk level, depending on the arthritis type.
+For example, females are